AndDenny16/Tone-Identifier-Container/README.md

 ## **Workflow**
 1. **Input:** User submits an audio recording of a monosyllabic mandarin word
 2. **Preprocessing:** Audio is converted into a spectrogram using **Librosa**.
 Image is converted into (1, 225, 225, 3) format.
+3. **Save to S3** Spectrogram Image is saved to S3 user
-3. **Model Prediction:** The spectrogram is fed into the pretrained ML model, which outputs the predicted tone.
+4. **Model Prediction:** The spectrogram is fed into the pretrained ML model, which outputs the predicted tone.
-4. **Output:** The result is sent back as a response (e.g., "Tone 3").
+5. **Output:** The result is sent back as a response (e.g., "Tone 3").

 ---